-In addition to all other investigations associated with an officer-involved shooting or death, this department will conduct an internal administrative investigation of GPD officers to determine conformance with department policy.
+In addition to all other investigations associated with an officer-involved shooting or death, the Gardena Police Department will conduct an internal administrative investigation of GPD officers to determine conformance with department policy.
 The investigation will be conducted under the supervision of the Professional Standards Unit and will be considered a confidential officer personnel file.